 That was because the Baron was involved in Food systems, food stuffs supplies and various in-arcology farming operations.
 Beyond this, the Duke's schedule would resume as published.
 As he read, Aiden worried about having the proper clothing for the occasion.
 He remembered picking up a suit on Jae Tellona and realized he wouldn't likely need to dress for the Knighting, as he wouldn't be part of the ceremony.
 Nor was he invited to the Baron's birthday party, so he didn't really need dress clothes.
 Still, he thought it wouldn't hurt to have a suit if he wanted to buy one for the future.
 As Aiden finished reading up on the news, which seemed all surprisingly good for a change, he went back to reading about handguns.
 Eventually, he squared away his reading and thought about the past day in his berth.
 Aiden remembered the gem-covered scabbard and precious metal cutlass he had, and planned to speak to Mikah about bringing it up with the Countess.
 He then shut things down and went to sleep at about 11.

-At 7a, Inger's alarm went off and she got into her morning routine, now including some self-imposed calisthenics.
+At 7am, Inger's alarm went off and she got into her morning routine, now including some self-imposed calisthenics.
 She finished up around eight, and went into the lounge to find herself alone.
-Inger started preparing herself some caff and grabbed scraps and bits to make herself some breakfast while planning to catch up on the news feed until others woke up.
+Inger started making herself some caff and grabbed scraps and bits to make herself some breakfast while planning to catch up on the news feed until others woke up.
 In their staterooms, Rol and Aali had set their alarms for 7:30 and Emkir was surprised, having set the clock for 8 before Aali changed it.
 He was disgruntled at first, but settled for watching his girlfriend go about her morning routine and get dressed while making comments.
 A number of alarms went off in staterooms around 8.
 Of those, Brian was the only one who was so hungry he figured he'd do his morning routine after chow.
 So he threw a robe on and left his stateroom as Rol was doing his morning routine and while Aali was finishing hers.
 Emkir and Aiden were starting theirs.

 Rol was surprised to see Ms. Vik cooking for herself, and Brian joked, "So you're too good to cook for us, huh Rol?"
 Rol wandered to Ms. Vik and asked, "good stuff?" and Inger answered "uh huh."
 Rol looked at Brian saying, "I'm always open to others who want to try their hand at the art.
 Limited as it is." as he started cooking eggs and bacon for the rest of the crew.
 Inger said, "I'm just making breakfast." and Brian joked, "But you're not doing it in a nice nightie."
 Brian chuckled at his joke as Inger ignored him and cooked.
-As she ignored him, Brian pulled out a datapad on which he'd downloaded the specs for the 'droid and said he needed to see if he could convert the grav modules from the wreck for the 'droid.
+As she ignored him, Brian pulled out a datapad on which he'd downloaded the specs for the 'droid.
+He said he wanted to see if he could convert the grav modules from the wreck for the 'droid?
 If not, they'd have to find another use for the units.
 Ms. Vik grunted an acknowledgment and Rol joked, "You're not afraid of losing your job are you?"

 Rol didn't say the new engineer might do it better.
 Brian smiled happily back as he said, "On this ship?
 Never", letting their current recovery from maintenance lag speak for itself.
 Rol said, "Then you shouldn't have any problems at all.
 Do they work?" and Brian said the ones on the android fluctuate, and couldn't be trusted, while he had to test the ones on the wreck.
 When Rol asked if Brian planned to work on them that day, Brian said he did and Rol asked if he could watch?
 The retired Marine said, "I always wanted to see what a grav unit done by a super genius looked like."
 Brian didn't miss a beat as he answered, "I'm not a coyote."
 Rol said, "We'll see."